 It is impossible to live in a world without stress.
 It is natural but can be managed to what is felt or interpreted.
 Stress is a response your body makes to any demand placed upon it.
 When we think of stress, we often think negatively but there is also good stress.
-Printable Version and Burnout Survey link at the bottom of this page.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 * Good Stress (eutress) is associated with feelings of joy, fulfillment and achievement.

 * Bad Stress (distress) may involve prolonged and frequent transactions that takes place between you and your environment.

 These outside events impinge on your belief system, your brain interprets what is happening and tells your body how to respond.
 Many people will "fight or flight" when this occurs.
 Adrenalin is pumped into the bloodstream, blood is diverted from various organs to the brain and muscles, pupils dilate, hands and feet perspire, breathing and heart rate increases, etc. The body is on alarm response.

 *Lack of clear defined boundaries-tasks never get done, workaholic, "I have to do everything" mentality.

 *Peter Principle-feeling inadequate in leading an army of volunteers.

 *Conflict in being a leader, trying to please everyone.